How Does an Oral HIV Test Work?

 OraQuick is an antibody test.
 It looks for the immune proteins your body makes in response to HIV.
 Those antibodies can be found not only in blood, but also in oral fluid collected along the gums.
 That is why the instructions tell you to swab the upper gum and lower gum, not the tongue, not the cheek, and not pooled saliva.

-So the real question the test is asking is simple: are there HIV antibodies in this sample?
+So the real question the test is asking is simple: are there HIV antibodies in this oral fluid sample?

 Why the swab goes along the gums